paolomaccallini-hub/CompareME/README.md

 ### Gene-level network properties

 For each gene in each module, the within-module degree and total STRING interaction count are retrieved.
 A linear model of within-module degree ~ STRING degree is fitted.
-This analsis was performed to study the level of conncetivity in the complete interactome of those genes that appear isolated in disease modules.
-Are they isolated because less interactions are known for them, overall?
+This analysis was performed to study the level of connectivity in the complete interactome of those genes that appear isolated in disease modules.
+Are they isolated because fewer interactions are known for them, overall?

 ## Results

+### General properties of disease modules

 The pipeline produces the following outputs: